sunpech/sunpech-blog-hugo/content/posts/2019-09-09-migrated-website-to-hugo.md

 * Learning how to create/use a theme.
 * Getting atom feed to work.

 I tried out Netlify for the first time and love it.
 Their tools and interface was very intuitive for building and deploying was pretty straightforward.
 I also love how easy it was to set up HTTPS ([Let's Encrypt](https://letsencrypt.org/)) wit them.
 And like Github Pages, it's all free since I currently have no need for the paid features.
+I look forward to migrating a few other small projects over.